How much are New York probate lawyer fees?

 - timely provides the client with an itemized statement.

 Law firms don’t accept “capped fee” arrangements, where they work for an hourly fee but the total amount billed is capped at a certain number.
 For example, you can bill by the hour, but the total cannot be more than $30,000.
 A capped fee would give a client a strong incentive to push a case further than it needs to be pushed and to decline a reasonable settlement, to their detriment.
 It also gives a law firm an incentive to limit their work, which is not always great for the client.
-A capped fee arrangement skewers the incentive system and is detrimental to both the lawyer and the client.
+A capped fee arrangement skewers the incentive system and is detrimental to both attorney and client.

 Paying Less Can Mean Paying More